tomaszpolanski/fast_flutter_driver/driver/README.md

 This was the simplest setup of tests, next you would like to pass different application configuration so every time you run tests, they could be run with a different configuration (eg different page).
 To do that you need to add more properties to `TestConfiguration`.

 A full example of how to do that can be found in [the example][example] folder.

+## Null Safety
+The package supports building project that are migrated to null safety but until `flutter driver` is migrated to null safety, we need to pass the above flags to the command line tool.

 [example]: https://github.com/tomaszpolanski/fast_flutter_driver/tree/master/example#fast-flutter-driver-example